VictorKilanko/catviz/README.md

-# catviz: Causal Assignment Tree Visualization for Staggered DiD, DDD, and Related Designs
+# catviz: Causal Assignment Tree Visualization for DiD, DDD, and Related Designs (Staggered or Not)

-**catviz** is an R package for visualizing and understanding **Causal Assignment Trees (CATs)** — hierarchical structures that summarize treatment timing, subgroup composition, and sample classification in **staggered difference-in-differences (CSDID) and staggered DDD like DRDDD** and related causal inference frameworks.
+**catviz** is an R package for visualizing and diagnosing **Causal Assignment Trees (CATs)** — hierarchical diagrams that organize units according to **treatment timing, subgroup membership**, and **treatment status** in causal inference designs such as **Difference-in-Differences (DiD)**, **CSDID**, and **DDD**.

-It provides a publication-ready visualization of treated, control, and never-treated groups, along with counts and subgroup summaries, to help researchers verify sample balance and treatment assignment logic.
+The package supports **both staggered and non-staggered adoption settings**, allowing users to easily visualize how units (e.g., states, firms, hospitals) transition from untreated to treated over time — or remain never treated.
+At its simplest, `catviz` is a clean and transparent visualization tool; at its best, it helps researchers solidify the definition and selection of treated and comparison groups, providing a clearer foundation for causal interpretation.

+With just a few lines of code, `catviz` automatically builds a clean, publication-ready **CAT plot** and an accompanying **summary table** of treated groups by first treatment year and subgroup (if applicable).

+---

+### Key Features

+- **Unified visualization** for:
+  - Standard Difference-in-Differences (DiD)
+  - CSDID (Callaway & Sant’Anna)
+  - DR-DDD (Doubly Robust Difference-in-Difference-in-Differences or DDD)
+- **Works seamlessly with or without subgroups (`p`)**
+  - If `subgroup` is provided → full 6-branch DDD tree
+  - If `subgroup` is omitted → simple 3-branch DiD tree
+- **Compatible with both staggered and single-wave treatments**
+  - Handles multiple treatment cohorts or a single adoption year
+- **Flexible counting options**
+  - Count by **units** (unique entities) or **observations** (unit-time pairs)
+- **Automatic labeling & summaries**
+  - Generates canonical CAT node labels and a treatment-year summary table
+- **Publication-ready visualization**
+  - Clean, layered tree plots for inclusion in papers and diagnostics

+---

+### When to Use `catviz`

+Use `catviz` whenever you want to **understand or verify your sample structure** before estimating DiD or DDD models — for instance:
+- Check that treated and never-treated units are correctly defined
+- Verify treatment timing alignment (`t < g` vs. `t ≥ g`)
+- Ensure subgroup splits (if any) are properly classified
+- Document your treatment design transparently for replication

 ---